Illinois Motorcycle Licensing

 To help ensure your highest likelihood of success on test day, we’ve compiled the following tips for you to keep in mind before, during, and after taking your licensing exam:

-- If you sign up for testing and fail to show up, it will count against one of your two testing opportunities.
-Please call our office if you will be unable to attend.
+- Please call our office if you sign up and are unable to attend.
 Note: this does not apply to rain-out test dates.

 - Please report to the riding range where you took your course for the licensing test.